The electoral register is a list of everyone who is allowed to vote at election time. If you’re not on it, you won’t be allowed to vote.

 Once you are on the register for your address, you’re allowed to vote.
-We have to write to every household once a year to check who is living there.
+We have to write to every household once a year to check who is living there, this is called the annual canvass.
 Other than that you don’t have to do anything to keep your right to vote.

 The register isn’t just used for elections purposes.
 Find out more about the full and open versions of the register.

 For support on voting if you have a disability, please click here.